jdrumgoole/pyimport/latlong.md

 # Representing Latitude and Longtitude in a TFF file

-The pymongoimport program uses TOML as a spec for its configuration files.
+The pyimport program uses TOML as a spec for its configuration files.
 A TFF file (TOML Field File) defines the way that fields in a CSV file get mapped to the fields in a document.
 Each row of a CSV file becomes a single document in a collection.
 The field names are the column titles and the